GFENGG/featurealign/README.md

 # ![pipeline](./pipeline.png)

 This is a PyTorch implementation version of the paper Features Alignment In Anchor-Free Object Detection.
+The inno
+- G-RFA
+- feature ﬁlter
+- multi-layer quality distributions (MDQ) and corresponding quality weighting mechanism

 ## Get Started